Quest Software: History

 On August 13, 1999, Quest Software went public.

-In 2002, a Quest office opened in Japan.
-The next year, Quest opened new offices in Asia, specifically in Singapore, Korea, and China.
-In 2004, Gartner named Quest number one in application management.
-Doug Garn became President of Quest Software in 2005.

-Doug Garn became CEO and President, and Vinny Smith became Executive Chairman of Quest in 2008.
+Garn became CEO and president, and Smith became executive chairman of Quest in 2008.
 In 2009, Alan Fudge became vice president of sales.
-In 2011, Vinny Smith became CEO and Chairman, and Doug Garn became Vice Chairman.
+In 2011, Smith became CEO and chairman, and Garn became vice chairman.

 On September 28, 2012, Dell announced it had completed the acquisition of Quest Software.

 In 2016, Quest Software acquired ScriptLogic, and Charonware s.r.o from the Czech Republic.
 Charonware made CASE Studio2, and after being acquired, Quest folded it into the TOAD Data Modeler product.

 On November 1, 2016, Francisco Partners and Elliott Management completed the purchase of Dell Software, and the company re-launched itself as Quest Software.

 On June 1, 2017, One Identity was announced as an independent brand, but remained part of the Quest family of businesses.

 On September 2, 2020, Quest acquired Binary Tree.
 On January 5, 2021, Quest acquired erwin, Inc., including erwin Data Modeler.

 On November 29, 2021, Clearlake Capital bought Quest from Francisco Partners for $5.4 billion, including debt.

-Awards

-The following table includes the listing and the timeline of awards and recognition that Quest Software received since 2004.
+On January 27, 2025, Quest named Tim Page CEO.
+In August, 2025, the company named Ashish Joshi president.